AndrewJBateman/angular-ngrx-tutorial/README.md

 ## :cool: Features

 * adds titles of courses and weblinks to a list array using ngrx for state management.

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working
-* To-Do: add a delete button to the right of each item in the component read list.
-Improve the list to use Angular Forms better.
+* To-Do: Nothing

 ## :clap: Inspiration